UocDev/FPE.RP/README.md

 3 If you have problems with your repository, please contact me via discord. (owner)

-4 You must have experience programing 2 years or 1 years Lua script.
+4 You must have experience programing 1 years Lua script.

-5 You must not under 14.

-6 You must can use English Language.
+5 You must can use English Language.

+# FAQ
+Q: All script in directory Forsaken.config is original from game?

+A: Yes, maybe.
+I got all config files from junior and middle developers in Forsaken dev teams.

+Q: All script free and i can use for my own game?

+A: Yup.
+All people can use this for they own games.
 # Support & Help
 If you have too many problems, you can join the Discord server FPE:RP Community & Support for other staff or volunteers can help you!
 [discord.gg/fperoleplay](https://discord.gg/wQmKyRm5rx)